 Omega Paw Self-Cleaning Litter Box at a Glance: Enclosed 20 x 23 x 19 inches (51 x 58 x 48 cm) Surface area: 460 sq. inches (2958 sq. cm) Volume: 8740 cubic inches (141,984 cubic cm)

 Pros: Incredibly simple and sanitary litter removal process.
 Covered design limits foul odors.
 High sides keep the litter inside.
 Comes with a mat to prevent litter from being tracked throughout the house.

 Cons: Only works with clumping litter.
-It can become a huge mess if things go wrong
+It can become a huge mess if things go wrong.

 The Omega Paw Self-Cleaning Litter Box offers owners a quick and painless way to clean their cat’s box and it gives cats a large, private area to do their business.

 If you need a litter box that fits 2 cats at the same time, this is the one for you.
 What sets this one apart from other covered boxes is that the top cover is clear, so light easily penetrates the box, but odors are still kept inside.